composer-unused/composer-unused/README.md

 Unfortunately, the `composer why` command only gives you the information about why a package is installed in dependency to another package.

-How do we check whether the provided *namespaces* of a package are used in our code?
+How do we check whether the provided *symbols* of a package are used in our code?

 `composer unused` to the rescue!